 A Splendid Time Is Guaranteed For All

 Was Sgt.
 Pepper successful?
-Less than 2 weeks after it was released in the U.S. it was a certified gold record.
-It debuted on Billboard Magazine at number 8 on the album chart, the next week it was #1 displacing the Monkees’ album.
-It topped the charts for 15 straight weeks and remained in the top 5 until January of the next year.
-It sold 11 million copies in the U.S, 32 million worldwide.
+It was a certified gold record less than two weeks after it was released in the U.S. It debuted in Billboard Magazine at number 8 on the album chart; the next week, it was #1, displacing The Monkees’ album.
+It topped the charts for 15 straight weeks and remained in the top 5 until January of the following year.
+It sold 11 million copies in the U.S. and 32 million worldwide.
 It won 4 Grammy awards.

 Bill Petro, your friendly neighborhood historian